kimbagira/BIRTHDAY/README.md

 ## Setup/Installation Requirements
 1.you must have a terminal.
 2.you must have a brower.
+3.you need to have a visual  studio or atom.
 ##link of my repository
  https://kimbagira.github.io/BIRTHDAY/
 ## Known Bugs